 You'll find a plethora of events, activities and attractions in Los Angeles — after all, it is the entertainment capital of the world.
 Some helpful websites that highlight events and attractions in Los Angeles include LA Weekly and Los Angeles Times.
 The UCLA Central Ticket Office also offers discounted tickets to attractions such as Disneyland, Universal Studios and the San Diego Zoo, as well as selling tickets to UCLA events.

 While your significant other is pursuing his or her MBA, consider taking a class or possibly obtaining a degree yourself.
 Los Angeles is home to a number of academic institutions offering a wide range of classes.
 The following are just a few options.
 To learn more about admission requirements, course offerings and programs, please contact the specific institution in which you are interested.

 (310) 825-9971 or (818) 784-7006

 California State University, Los Angeles

 For information on Los Angeles community colleges, please visit http://www.laccd.edu/

 or call (213) 891-2188.

-UCLA Early Care and Education is a great resource to utilize.
-The organization offers care for children 2 months to 6 years of age at three centers:
+UCLA Early Care and Education (ECE) is a great resource to utilize.
+The organization offers care for children from 2 months to 6 years of age at three centers:

 This service is only available for UCLA full-time students and UCLA paid staff and faculty.
-The center, through its Child Care Resources Program, also provides information on Westside child care providers and a small number of caregivers who will come to your home.
-In addition, the program will advise on how to evaluate a particular program or provider and what questions will provide parents with the information they need.
-Please visit the center’s Website at http://www.childcare.ucla.edu or call (310) 825-5086.
+ECE, through its Child Care Resources Program, also provides information on off-campus child care providers and a small number of caregivers who will come to your home.
+In addition, the program advises on how to evaluate a particular program or provider and on what specific questions will provide parents the information they need.
+Please visit the ECE website at http://www.childcare.ucla.edu or call (310) 825-5086.